Penray Introduces Aerosol Electrical Connector Seal

 It is all too common to see trailers, RVs, and even medium- and large-size trucks with headlights or running lights not illuminated.
 Faulty electrical connections are usually to blame, according to Bill Nonnamaker, senior vice president of sales and marketing for Penray

-“Technicians often use dielectric grease to help protect such connections, but that product is only helpful in the immediate vicinity of the metal connectors.
+“Technicians often use dielectric grease to help protect such connections, but that Article is only helpful in the immediate vicinity of the metal connectors.
 Our innovative new Connector Seal completely encapsulates the entire connector assembly, so that no moisture or debris can enter.
 So it can be used as a supplement to, or in lieu of, dielectric grease."